JayHayward/Steganography-Project/README.md

 For further information on how I'm going about this project, the commented code should be enough to give you a good understanding of my methods.

-# TO RUN MY SCRIPT:
+### TO RUN MY SCRIPT:

-python stego.py -h                                      to receive information about and how to use my program__ python stego.py <carrier>                               asks you to specify an argument and shows usage__ python stego.py <carrier> --embed <message>             takes a message string and embeds it in the carrier file
+python stego.py -h                                      to receive information about and how to use my program<br />
+python stego.py <carrier>                               asks you to specify an argument and shows usage<br />
+python stego.py <carrier> --embed <message>             takes a message string and embeds it in the carrier file
-                                                          this will result in a file named embed.<carrier>__ python stego.py <carrier> --extract <filename>          takes the embedded file specified and extracts the message from it this will result in a file with the specified filename containing                                                             the hidden message
+                                                          this will result in a file named embed.<carrier><br />
+python stego.py <carrier> --extract <filename>          takes the embedded file specified and extracts the message from it
+                                                          this will result in a file with the specified filename containing                                                             the hidden message